grishace/print-server/README.md

 ### Helping [Denver Dev Day](https://denverdevday.github.io/) with F#

-DenverDevDay organizational commeetee was using an event-hosting website for 3 years before the company behind it was sold and community license was revoked.
+DenverDevDay organization committee was using an event-hosting website for 3 years before the company behind it was sold and community license was revoked.
 Since the event is organized by community there was no budget to pay for the commercial license so organizers decided to move on to use free services for the event.

 There was one feature missing though.
 Scan the attendee ticket and print attendee's badge right away, which brings very professional touch to the event and streamlines the check-in process.